-Cephalohaematomas are traumatic subperiosteal haematomas that are usually caused by birth injury.
-They are bound by the periosteum and therefore cannot cross sutures.
-Being bound by a suture line distinguishes them from subgaleal haematomas, which can cross sutures.
+Cephalohaematomas are traumatic subperiosteal haematomas of the skull that are usually caused by birth injury.
+They are bound between the periosteum and cranium, and therefore cannot cross sutures.
+Being bound by a suture line distinguishes them from subgaleal haematoma, which can cross sutures.

 Cephalohematomas occur in 1-2% of live births.
 The incidence increases with ventouse and forceps extraction and thus more common in primiparous mothers.
 There may be a greater male predilection 4.

 Cephalohaematomas are clinically diagnosed and infrequently imaged.
 They can be unilateral or bilateral, and appear as subgaleal fluid collections bounded by suture lines.
 In the setting of craniosynostosis, the blood products are able to traverse the affected suture 5.
 By 2-3 weeks, they may become peripherally calcified 5.
 The haematoma usually resolves in 2-3 months.

 - separation of the scalp from by subperiosteal haemorrhage of moderate echogenicity 5

 Treatment and prognosis

 Most resolve spontaneously.
 Cephalohaematomas usually gradually incorporate into the calvaria by ossification.

 - 1. Winter TC, Mack LA, Cyr DR. Prenatal sonographic diagnosis of scalp edema/cephalohematoma mimicking an encephalocele.
 AJR Am J Roentgenol.
 1993;161 (6): 1247-8.
 AJR Am J Roentgenol (citation) - Pubmed citation